topchimp/lambda_to_adafruitIO/README.md

 * Fix the query in the lambda to get whatever data your using in dynamodb
 * Check it works with a test (you can also do a curl POST first from your command line to check) something like this: curl -F 'value=WHATEVER_VALUE_YOU_WANT_TO_POST' -H "X-AIO-Key: YOUR_ADAFRUIT_KEY" https://io.adafruit.com/api/v2/YOUR_ACCOUNT/feeds/YOUR_FEED_NAME/data
+* Use deploy_to_aws.sh to deploy (remember to edit the name of your function).
+Note, It has to do the zip because now lambda does not include the Python requests module, so you have to bundle it yourself.
 * Create a Cloudwatch event - mines a schedule every 20 minutes

 ## What does it look like?